Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Tradition Peak Summit Views Plus Exit

-After a long break, I returned to the ridge and followed my cairns to the gully.
-But I decided to go lower in the basin to bypass the snow chutes.
-Then, below Rusted Ridge, I kept the altitude between 6800′ and 7000′ the rest of the way.
+After a long break, I returned to the ridge and followed cairns down to the gully.
+But I went lower in the basin to bypass snow chutes.
+Then, below Rusted Ridge, I stayed between 6800 and 7000 feet the rest of the way.
+I grabbed everything from camp and moved 300 feet lower to a knoll to be closer to Bear Mountain in the morning.
+In hindsight, I could’ve dropped even lower to 5800′ to save the extra walk.

 South panorama from Tradition Peak